dhocker/athomepowerlineserver/README.md

     "DatabasePath": "",
     "City": "Houston",
     "Latitude": "29.9947",
-    "Longitude": "-95.6675"
+    "Longitude": "-95.6675",
+    "MerossEmail": "your Meross email",
+    "MerossPassword": "your Meross account password"
    }
 }
 ```

-### Note
+### Notes
+If your are using Meross devices, you should set the permissions of the
+configuration file to limit access.
+At a minimum, you should disallow
+any access by "everyone".
+Under Linux, you should at least chmod the
+file to permissions something like 640 or even the more restrictive 600.
+Under Windows, you should remove "Everyone" from the file's permissions.

 If you are using the [At Home Control](https://github.com/dhocker/athomefrb)
-client, you will find that it only supports
+web client, you will find that it only supports
-X10 and TPLink device drivers.
-The X10 driver will work with all X10 devices
+X10, TPLink and Meross device drivers.
+The X10 driver will work with all
-and the TPLink driver will work with most TPLink/Kasa devices.
+X10 devices, the TPLink driver will work with most TPLink/Kasa devices and
+the Meross driver will work with Meross WiFi plugs and bulbs.

 ## Running the Server